Qubinode/qubinode-installer/docs/quick_start.rst

 Getting the RHEL 7 or 8 Qcow Image
 ----------------------------------

+.. list-table:: Title
+   :widths: 25 25 50
+   :header-rows: 1

     - Heading Using Token , Download
     - Row Navigate to <a href="https://access.redhat.com/management/api">RHSM API</a> to generate a token and save it as <strong>rhsm_token</strong>.
 This token will be used to download the rhel qcow image. , From your web browser, navigate to <a href="https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.8/x86_64/product-software">Download Red Hat Enterprise Linux</a>.
 Download the qcow image matching this checksum the below checksum.

 Follow the same steps to get the RHEL 8 qcow image.